allenyin/reading_list/_posts/2017-10-14-jekyllChanges.md

     }
     ```

+5. A final thing that is broken about the

+    {% raw %}
+    `{% highlight %}`
+    {% endraw %}

-5. A finally thing that is broken about the `{{% highlight %}}` tag is that using it inside a list will break the list.
+     tag is that using it inside a list will break the list.
 In this post, all items after the list with line numbers have started their number all over agian.
 According to [the ticket here](https://github.com/jekyll/jekyll/issues/588), there is no easy solution to this because it is related to the kramdown parser.
 Using different indentation (3 spaces or 4 spaces) in list items does not change.
 Some imperfect solutions are suggested [here](https://stackoverflow.com/questions/35858704/jekyll-kramdown-code-in-ordered-list-number-reset#41917631) and [here](https://stackoverflow.com/questions/17995467/how-can-i-put-a-liquid-tag-highlight-in-an-ordered-list).
 None can fix the indentation problem.
+But, by placing

+    {% raw %}
+    `{:start="3"}`
+    {% endraw %}

-But, by placing `{{:start="3"}}` one line before my third list item allows the following items to have the correct numbering.
+    one line before my third list item allows the following items to have the correct numbering.